 It is worth shopping around for dive schools once you get there.
 All the schools have a different vibe, some are real party places like UDC and some are more relaxed and would suit older people.
 We chose Parrots, although we would also have gone with Captain Morgans and Deep Blue Divers.

-If you are looking for an isolated island experience Captain Morgans also has another hostel on a quay which we were really keen to do, except they don't have internet (we work online). over 4 years ago
+If you are looking for an isolated island experience Captain Morgans also has another hostel on a quay which we were really keen to do, except they don't have internet (we work online). about 6 years ago